techrome/my-portfolio/README.md

 # License

-This application is licensed under Apache 2.0.
+This application is licensed under MIT.
 Full license text is available in [LICENSE](LICENSE).